gamblevore/speedie/Documentation/Message.md

 ### Reading the Parsed Tree ###

 So far all we did was just parsing, or read or write files or switches, handle errors, etc. But not actually using Jeebox.
 So lets do that.

-First, we need to find `"catalog"`, which isn't the root actually, because the root is an `@arg` (a list of statements).
+First, we need to find `"catalog"`.

     || catalog = BookFile[@tmp, "catalog"] #require

-`BookFile[@tmp, "catalog"]` will get a `@tmp` named "catalog", and will create an error if the name is wrong. `@tmp`, `@str`, etc are just node types.
-Also, `#require` will return if "catalog" is set to `nil`.
-Its the same as: `if catalog==nil: return nil`
+This gives us a `@tmp` named "catalog", or creates an error if that `@tmp` can't be found. `@tmp`, `@str`, etc are just node types. `#require` here does the same as: `if catalog==nil: return nil`

-Now we need to list through all the books, they are contained in another node, an `@arg`. `@arg` is a list of statements (like `"book"` in this example).
+Now we need to list through the books, they are contained in catalog's `@arg`.

     for book in catalog[@arg]
         printline book.first